SwissTPH/OpenCOVID/src/README.md

 # OpenCOVID

-An individual-based model of SARS-CoV-2 transmission and COVID-19 disease dynamics developed at Swiss TPH.
-A stochastic, discrete-time, setting-agnostic model with age, risk-group, network, and viral variant structure.
+An individual-based model of SARS-CoV-2 transmission and COVID-19 disease dynamics developed at the Swiss Tropical and Public Health institute (Swiss TPH).
+A stochastic, discrete-time, setting-agnostic model with age, risk-group, contact network, waning immunity, and viral variant structure.
+Numerous interventions can be simulated, including vaccination (plus booster doses), pre-exposure prophylaxis, testing and diagnosis, treatment, isolation, and non-pharmaceutical interventions (such as physical distancing policies of varying intensities).

-##### Version 3.0 (alpha) (stable with R version 4.1)
+#### Version 4.0 (beta) (stable with R version 4.1)

 ## The repository